-- The applicant does not propose to add additional stations to Mecklenburg County. - The applicant adequately demonstrates the need the population proposed to be served has for the proposed new facility and adequately demonstrates that the facility will be appropriately utilized.
+- The applicant does not propose to add additional stations to Mecklenburg County. - The applicant adequately demonstrates that the proposed new dialysis facility is needed in addition to the existing or approved dialysis facilities in Mecklenburg County.
 The discussions regarding analysis of need and projected utilization found in Criterion (3) are incorporated herein by reference.